bertschneider/bertschneider.github.io/_posts/2014-10-04-docker-owncloud.markdown

 ## owncloud-nginx

 To serve the OwnCloud application a webserver is needed.
-Like I sad earlier I had some problems with the official `nginx` container so I created my own.
+Like I said earlier I had some problems with the official `nginx` container so I created my own.

 {% highlight nasm %}
 # OwnCloud -  nginx